khusamayasir/Notes-App/README.md

 # Notes-App
-A simple notes application through JavaScript
+A simple notes application through JavaScript.
+Here you can easily add your notes, update them and you can also delete it.

 You can aslo check here: https://notes-app-khusamayasir.netlify.app/